 a.
 Point-To-Point Transmission Service

-For Transmission Customers taking Point-to-Point Transmission Service (PTP, IS, and IM rates), the Billing Factor for each rate specified in sections 1.b. and 1.c.(1) and for Hourly Firm PTP Transmission Service specified in 1.c.(2) shall be the Reserved Capacity, which is the greater of:
+For Transmission Customers taking Point-to-Point Transmission Service (PTP, IS, and IM rates), the Billing Factor for each rate specified in sections 1.b. and 1.c.(1) and for PTP Transmission Service specified in 1.c.(2) shall be the Reserved Capacity, which is the greater of:

 (1) the sum of the capacity reservations at the Point(s) of Receipt, or